-At SIOPE we believe that the medical needs of children shall be paired with measures to ensure the satisfaction of the unique emotional and social needs of the child and of his/her family.
-All health professionals, policy makers and stakeholders in our discipline should consider the impact of cancer treatment on children and their families.
+At SIOPE, we believe that the medical needs of children shall be paired with measures to ensure the satisfaction of the unique emotional and social needs of the child and of his/her family.
+All health professionals, policy makers and stakeholders should consider the impact of cancer treatment on children and their families.

 SIOPE and parent and patient organisations – including survivors’ groups – joined forces to ensure that children receive the best possible care, at the time of diagnosis and beyond.
 SIOPE takes into account the needs of childhood cancer patients and parents into its positions and advocacy activities.

 - PanCareSurFup: EU project on childhood and adolescent cancer survivors and follow-up studies

 Interesting links for young patients: